stuycs-gh-classrooms/nxtm-p00-pd10-appleshere/README.md

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-The fluid will be affected by a fixed orb, and the buoyant force will act away from that fixed orb.
-Maybe multiple orbs or moving orbs gravity will have an effect (if we feel like it).
+The fluid class will have a value of drag to more realistically show the effects of fluid.